-- 1-6 (1) On a resolution of a majority of the Benchers to remove the President or a Vice-President from office, the Executive Director must conduct a referendum of all members of the Society to determine if the President or Vice-President, as the case may be, should be removed from office. - (2) If a 2/3 majority of the members voting in a referendum under this rule vote to remove the President or a Vice-President from office, he or she ceases to hold that office and ceases to be a Bencher. - (3) Before conducting a referendum under subrule (1), the Executive Director must notify the President or Vice-President who is affected. - (4) Within 30 days after the Benchers pass a resolution under subrule (1), the Executive Director must make available to each member of the Society in good standing - (a) a notice stating - (i) that the Benchers have resolved to remove from office the President or a Vice-President, as the case may be, - (ii) the reasons for the Benchers' resolution, - (iii) that a referendum from among the membership is being conducted to determine if the President or Vice-President, as the case may be, should be removed from office, and - (iv) the date on which the referendum votes will be counted, - (b) a statement by the President or Vice-President, as the case may be, stating why he or she should not be removed from office, if that person wishes to have such a statement provided to each member, and - (c) voting materials as required in Rule 1-27 [Voting procedure]. - (5) The President or Vice-President in respect of whom the referendum is conducted may attend personally or by agent during proceedings under this rule. - (6) After the counting of the ballots is completed, the Executive Director must declare whether the President or Vice-President, as the case may be, ceases to hold office.
+- 1-6 (1) On a resolution of a majority of the Benchers to remove the President or a Vice-President from office, the Executive Director must conduct a referendum of all members of the Society to determine if the President or Vice-President, as the case may be, should be removed from office. - (2) If a 2/3 majority of the members voting in a referendum under this rule vote to remove the President or a Vice-President from office, the President or Vice-President ceases to hold that office and ceases to be a Bencher. - (3) Before conducting a referendum under subrule (1), the Executive Director must notify the President or Vice-President who is affected. - (4) Within 30 days after the Benchers pass a resolution under subrule (1), the Executive Director must make available to each member of the Society in good standing - (a) a notice stating - (i) that the Benchers have resolved to remove from office the President or a Vice-President, as the case may be, - (ii) the reasons for the Benchers' resolution, - (iii) that a referendum from among the membership is being conducted to determine if the President or Vice-President, as the case may be, should be removed from office, and - (iv) the date on which the referendum votes will be counted, - (b) a statement by the President or Vice-President, as the case may be, stating why the President or Vice-President should not be removed from office, if that person wishes to have such a statement provided to each member, and - (c) voting materials as required in Rule 1-27 [Voting procedure]. - (5) The President or Vice-President in respect of whom the referendum is conducted may attend personally or by agent during proceedings under this rule. - (6) After the counting of the ballots is completed, the Executive Director must declare whether the President or Vice-President, as the case may be, ceases to hold office.

-Bencher ceasing to be member
+Bencher ceasing to hold office

-1-7 A Bencher, other than an appointed Bencher, must be a member of the Society in good standing to take or hold office as a Bencher.
+- 1-7 (1) A Bencher, other than an appointed Bencher, must be a member of the Society in good standing to take or hold office as a Bencher. - (2) A Bencher may resign by submitting a written resignation to the President stating the effective date of the resignation, and the resignation becomes effective on that date.